Identifying those at risk

 ANRQ Questionnaire with family violence, drug and alcohol use and postnatal items (recommended for use postnatally).

-Introducing iCOPE: The digital screening solution
+Introducing iCOPE: A digital perinatal mental health risk assessment screening solution

-When follow-up care is required
+When follow-up care is required after perinatal mental health risk assessment

 The figure below provides guidance based on outcomes from a psychosocial assessment.